 And I’m writing a book on Genesis 1 where I tie a lot of this stuff together… but I’ve left a lot of hardest writing for last, including my chapter on the temple.
 So, let’s talk.

-A friend related to me part of a conversation with his mother, who said “Well, I just can’t understand how someone who has been to the temple can believe in evolution.”
-My friend’s mother is not alone.
+A friend’s mother said “Well, I just can’t understand how someone who has been to the temple can believe in evolution.”
+She’s not alone in thinking that way.

 President Smith does two things in this statement, which are in keeping with his assumptions.
 He equates “true” with “historical,” and then presumes that the temple’s genre is primarily journalistic/historical/scientific facts.
 Therefore the “data” from it can be “stacked up” and compared with “outside” information of a historical or scientific nature.

 I suspect that some more recent temple videos have encouraged this kind of assumption, that what one is seeing there is more-or-less a documentary or re-creation of “what really happened in the garden of Eden.”
 That is, we are effectively just “watching a movie.”
 In reality, we are participating in a ritual drama which happens to be presented via film… but I’m getting ahead of myself and I don’t want to speak too directly.

 There’s a book called Reading Genesis After Darwin with a fantastic essay by Walter Moberly called “How Should we Read the Early Chapters of Genesis?”
 Moberly makes the argument that particular details of the Cain and Abel narrative are strongly at odds with the narrative logic and context, which suggests that the text itself has a history, and cannot be read in a straightforward “modern journalistic history” fashion.
 To name a few: